 There are no prerequisites for this course.
 However, it is highly recommended that the student has been introduced to PROFIBUS before, preferably with a certified Installers course or a two-day PROFIBUS Troubleshooting and Maintenance course.

-- Attendees will receive course notes, writing materials and a certificate for PROFIBUS System Design.
+- Attendees will receive a certificate for PROFIBUS System Design.
 The certificate is given only if the student passes the test

 - Attendees will also receive a digital copy of ‘Catching the process Fieldbus – An introduction to PROFIBUS and PROFINET’ co-written by the instructor James Powell

-This course includes no hands-on aspect, although there will be several exercises and design assignments.
+This course does not include a hands-on aspect, although there will be several exercises and design assignments.